solana-foundation/developer-content/content/courses/using-token-extensions/intro-to-token-extensions-program.md

   - Learn about the wide variuety of token extensions
   - Use token extensions from the Solana CLI
 description:
-  "Token Extensions add powerful capabolities to Solana tokens.
-Understand how to create token mints that use the token exrtensions program and have these new features."
+  "Learn what token extensions are, and how to create tokens that use their features."
 ---

 ## Summary